Fees are unique to your study plan and individual circumstances and are payable for each semester of study.

 - Employer or Sponsor Payment Options - contact us for more details

-Students will receive a 70 per cent concession on their course fees.
+Eligibility for the concession rate on course fees is determined at the time of enrolment.
 Concession fees will be calculated at enrolment.
 The following students are entitled to the concession rate on course fees:

 a) Persons and dependents of persons holding: